mkindler/BootstrapResponsivePortfolio/README.md

 This project began with the creation of three separate `html` files, including `index.html`, `portfolio.html`, and `contact.html`.
 A separate CSS stylesheet was also created to adjust certain aesthetic features of the overall online portfolio as the project progressed.
 Finally, the `BootstrapCDN` was incorporated into each `html` file to ensure all aspects of the online portfolio function as designed while maintaining mobile responsiveness.

+<i>Although an attempt was made to properly add a sticky footer to the overall portfolio, the code provided in HTML and CSS is <b>not</b> adjusted as desired.
+Additional edits will be made on the footer over time.</i>

 ## Link to Deployed Website

 https://mkindler.github.io/BootstrapResponsivePortfolio/